May 30th, 2006

 It turns out there were more than a hundred pieces of malware of various types.
 Things that these engineers using Microsoft's own private tools could not ferret out and fix.
 Some of these threats hooked themselves deeply into the core operating system and essentially lied about their existence.
 Other malware scoured the hard drive for anything containing the string "virus," and, in Allchin's words, would "shoot them dead."
 The result was disabling any installed antivirus software."

 This entry was posted on Tuesday, May 30th, 2006 at 16:50 and is filed under PC Doctor's Useful Links, Stay Secure.
 You can follow any responses to this entry through the RSS 2.0 feed.
-Responses are currently closed, but you can trackback from your own site.
+Both comments and pings are currently closed.